ahazrat/ahazrat.github.io/README.md

 GitHub Pages Website

 ### To Do
-1. Pages for each major tile
 1. animate colors in background
+1. flesh out pages for each major tile
 1. icons for sound tiles
 1. visual controls for all audio nodes
 1. move time into top right of screen